Seasawher/mathlib4-help/src/tactics.md

   configuration is set to false, then the tactic will simply set the user up to prove their target using the linear combination instead of normalizing the subtraction.

-Note: The left and right sides of all the equalities should have the same type, and the coefficients should also have this type.
-There must be instances of `Mul` and `AddGroup` for this type.
+Note: The left and right sides of all the equalities should have the same type `α`, and the coefficients should also have type `α`.
+For full functionality `α` should be a commutative ring -- strictly speaking, a commutative semiring with "cancellative" addition (in the semiring case, negation and subtraction will be handled "formally" as if operating in the enveloping ring).
+If a nonstandard normalization is used (for example `abel` or `skip`), the tactic will work over types `α` with less algebraic structure: the minimum is instances of `[Add α] [IsRightCancelAdd α]` together with instances of whatever operations are used in the tactic call.

 * The input `e` in `linear_combination e` is a linear combination of proofs of equalities, given as a sum/difference of coefficients multiplied by expressions.